NAUSTALGIAOS

 It's about digital grief.
 The specific loss that comes from things that never got proper endings.
 Websites that vanished overnight.
 Friendships that faded into silence so gradually you didn't notice until the silence was all that was left.
 The version of yourself you were at fourteen, still out there somewhere, frozen mid-sentence in a conversation that never finished.

-And it's about finding each other in the static.
-Building something that holds.
 Staying -- not because it's noble, but because someone else is still here too, and that's enough.
 Transmitting even when no one's listening -- because the signal is the point, not the reception.

 To give the world something it hasn't seen